Since having my gastric bypass I have met and become…

 I haven’t missed not being able to drink as and when I liked but now that I’m past the year point it is nice to be able to have a drink every now and then to celebrate or when I just feel like it.
 I find lots of alcohol is carbonated and I don’t particularly enjoy drinking carbonated drinks now because they make me burp like crazy since I have such a small tummy now.
 This is really good for me in terms of not turning it into a habit.

 Alcoholism, especially in females, is a high risk after bariatric surgery and I can see how easily it could happen.
-I am really mindful of the quantity and frequency of my alcohol intake and if I start to feel like I ‘need’ it then I know I really need to step back and have a break for a a while.
+I am really mindful of the quantity and frequency of my alcohol intake and if I start to feel like I ‘need’ it then I know I really need to step back and have a break for a while.
 Addiction transfer can happen when you transfer your addiction from one thing, food, to another such as alcohol.

 I’m still now the usual designated sober driver because as I said I can take or leave alcohol and it doesn’t bother me not to have it.
-There is NO safe drink driving limit after bariatric surgery as your body handles and metabolises alcohol differently after surgery and it’s just way too risky to even consider.
+There is NO safe drink driving limit after bariatric surgery as your body handles and metabolizes alcohol differently after surgery and it’s just way too risky to even consider.

 How do or did you feel about giving alcohol up for a year?
 Did you find it hard or like me can you take it or leave it?
 Let me know in the comments below.